-SB 168 (Gaines), vetoed by Governor Brown on October 3, 2015, would have provided specified emergency responders with immunity from civil liability for any damage to an unmanned aircraft system (drone), if the damage was caused while the emergency responder was providing, and the unmanned aircraft system was interfering with, the operation, support, or enabling of specified emergency services.
-This bill would have made it unlawful to knowingly, intentionally, or recklessly operate an unmanned aircraft or unmanned aircraft system (drones) in a manner that prevents or delays the extinguishment of a fire, or in any way interferes with the efforts of firefighters to control, contain, or extinguish a fire, as specified.
+Likewise, SB 168 (Gaines), vetoed by Governor Brown in 2015, would have provided specified emergency responders with immunity from civil liability for any damage to a UAS, if the damage was caused while the emergency responder was providing, and the UAS was interfering with, the operation, support, or enabling of specified emergency services.
+This bill would have made it unlawful to knowingly, intentionally, or recklessly operate an unmanned aircraft or UAS in a manner that prevents or delays the extinguishment of a fire, or in any way interferes with the efforts of firefighters to control, contain, or extinguish a fire, as specified.

-Staff will continue to monitor future legislative proceedings closely and supports any legislation that releases liability restrictions on law enforcement agencies that interfere with drones posing a threat to emergency services.
+Staff will continue to monitor future legislative proceedings closely and support any legislation that:

+allows local governments to adopt ordinances governing the safe use of UAS; places reasonable restrictions on law enforcement with regard to use of unmanned aircraft systems; and releases liability restrictions on law enforcement agencies that interfere with drones posing a threat to emergency services.